Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

   imageAlt: 'SciPy logo'
 ---

-In this blog post, we’ll discuss the improvements we made to enhance the developer experience at SciPy.
-Our work focused on two key areas:
+Over the past year, we worked on enhancing the development experience of SciPy.
+We focused on two key areas:

 1. Intel oneAPI and MSVC Support in SciPy
 2. Transitioning from `dev.py` to `spin`